irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Description

-This details matters pertaining to LXC on Proxmox.
+This details topics pertaining to Linux Containers (LXC) on Proxmox.

 ### References